For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 Central Piedmont remains open, however, its campuses and centers will be accessible only to employees whose presence is required to perform essential functions related to the operations and business of the college.

 Summer Bridge Program

-Summer Bridge is a six-week program in which you are enrolled in classes based on your performance on a placement test given at Central Piedmont.
-The goal of this program is to make you more aware of what is expected of you in college and what will be expected of you in the real world.
+Summer Bridge is a six-week program in which you are enrolled in classes at Central Piedmont to help make you more aware of what is expected of you in college and what will be expected of you in the real world.

 Highlights and Benefits

 - available at all six Central Piedmont campuses

 - earn up to six hours of college credit upon successful completion of the program

 - in addition to English, study skills, and math courses, participate in other activities designed to build academic skills and create a sense of community